trq/advisory/README.md

 ## Installation

-Install this package via composer by executing the following via your terminal:
+Install this package via composer by executing the following via your terminal (currently there is no stable release):

     composer require trq/advisory:1.0.*@dev